sandhyaparna/Data-Science/Modeling/Feature Engineering.md

 * When data is missing in the category column - A 5 category var usually gets 5 binary columns of one-hot encoding.
 But if there are missing values then 6 binary variables needs to be created
 * High Cardinal categorical features -
   * When dealing with a binary target: https://www.kdnuggets.com/2016/08/include-high-cardinality-attributes-predictive-model.html
+    * Pi = number of positive labels within each category of Categorical Var.
-    * (number of positive labels/ number of negative labels) within each category of Categorical Var.
+    * Ni = number of negative labels within each category of Categorical Var.
+    * (Pi / Ni)
-    * (number of positive labels/ Freq of a category of a categorical var) within each category of Categorical Var.If training set consists of 100 customers in ZIP code 10009, 5 of which churned (so Pi=5 and Ni=95) then the transformed value is 0.05.
+    * (Pi / Freq of a category of a categorical var).If training set consists of 100 customers in ZIP code 10009, 5 of which churned (so Pi=5 and Ni=95) then the transformed value is 0.05.
-    * WOE equation = ln( (Pi/Total Positive Labels)/(Ni/Total Negative Labels) )
+    * Weight of evidence - WOE equation = ln( (Pi/Total Positive Labels)/(Ni/Total Negative Labels) )
   * Way Catboost deals with categories - https://catboost.ai/docs/concepts/algorithm-main-stages_cat-to-numberic.html
   * Embeddings